openstack-archive/anvil/docs/source/topics/dev_notes/architecture.rst

   configuration driven (code when you need it but avoid it if you can).
   Distributions as seen by the ``conf/distros`` folder specify distribution-specific *configuration* that can be referenced by standard keys by a given component.
-Each component also receives additonal configuration (accessible via a components ``get_option`` function) via the yaml files specified in ``conf/components`` which provides for a way to have configuration that is not distribution specific but instead is component specific (say for configuring *nova* to use kvm instead of qemu).
+Each component also receives additional configuration (accessible via a components ``get_option`` function) via the yaml files specified in ``conf/components`` which provides for a way to have configuration that is not distribution specific but instead is component specific (say for configuring *nova* to use kvm instead of qemu).
 This